- Whiskybase ID

 Excellent full and intense sherry barrel matured malt.
 Wonderfully complex and interesting with a pleasantly bitter note on the finish.
 Clearly pronounced oak.
 For me there is something behind the GD 21 years, but PLV is great!

-full; clear sherry note; Sweet; dark fruits in alcohol (including plum, raisin); some caramel; Oak complex and oily in the mouth; fruity and sweet; spicy oak clearly noticeable; spices; tart chocolate notes long; slightly dry; Sweetness which increasingly turns into spicy-tart oak aromas; Dried fruit; spices
+full; clear sherry note; Sweet; dark fruits in alcohol (including plum, raisin); some caramel; Oak complex and oily in the mouth; fruity-sweet; spicy oak clearly noticeable; Spices; tart chocolate notes long; slightly dry; Sweetness which increasingly turns into spicy-tart oak aromas; Dried fruits; Spices

 - Conclusion: Blindtasting Advenstkalender: typically delicious Glendronach, fruit bomb, super overall impression, only a little dry